-Reactions to loss, called grief reactions, vary widely from person to person and vary in the same person over time.
-Not every person has the same set of reactions, but there are some common ones.
-Grief reactions include difficult feelings, thoughts, physical sensations, and behaviors.
+Reactions to loss, called grief reactions, vary widely from person to person and within the same person over time.
+Common grief reactions include difficult feelings, thoughts, physical sensations, and behaviors.

 Feelings.
-People who have experienced loss may experience a range of feelings, including shock, numbness, sadness, despair, anxiety, anger, guilt, loneliness, helplessness, relief, and yearning.
+People who have experienced loss may have a range of feelings.
+This could include shock, numbness, sadness, denial, despair, anxiety, anger, guilt, loneliness, depression, helplessness, relief, and yearning.
 A grieving person may start crying after hearing a song or comment that makes them think of the person who has died.
-Sometimes, though, someone who is grieving may suddenly start crying for no reason.
+Or that person may cry for no reason.

 Thoughts.
-Common thought patterns include disbelief, confusion, disorientation, difficulty concentrating, preoccupation, and hallucinations (briefly thinking that you see or hear the deceased person).
+Common thought patterns include disbelief, confusion, difficulty concentrating, preoccupation, and hallucinations.

 Physical sensations.
-It is common for grief to cause physical sensations, such as tightness or heaviness in the chest or throat, nausea or an upset stomach, dizziness, headaches, physical numbness, muscle weakness or tension, and fatigue.
-It may also cause vulnerability to illness.
+Grief can cause physical sensations, such as tightness or heaviness in the chest or throat, nausea or an upset stomach, dizziness, headaches, physical numbness, muscle weakness or tension, and fatigue.
+It may also make you vulnerable to illness.

 Behaviors.
-When a person is grieving, it may be difficult to fall asleep or stay asleep, and he or she may lose energy for enjoyable activities or lose interest in eating or interacting socially.
+When a person is grieving, he or she may struggle to fall asleep or stay asleep.
+He or she may also lose energy for enjoyable activities or lose interest in eating or interacting socially.
 A grieving person may also become more irritable or aggressive.
-Other common behaviors include restlessness, hyperactivity, and listlessness (lack of interest, energy, or spirit).
+Other common behaviors include restlessness and excessive activity.

 Religion and spirituality

-Grief may also have religious and spiritual effects on a person's life.
-Loss may cause a person to question his or her faith or view of the world, or it may strengthen the person’s faith by providing a new understanding of the meaning of life.
+Grief and loss may also cause a person to question his or her faith or view of the world.
+Or it may strengthen the person’s faith by providing a new understanding of the meaning of life.

-Grief is often felt in waves or cycles, with periods of intense and painful feelings that come and go.
-People who are grieving may feel they are making progress but then suddenly face renewed, overwhelming grief.
-These renewed periods of grief may occur at significant dates, such as holidays or birthdays, or they may occur without reason.
-Over time, these periods of intense grieving typically become less frequent and less intense as the person adjusts to his or her loss.
+Each person experiences grief differently.
+Often, a person feels grief in waves or cycles, with periods of intense and painful feelings that come and go.
+People who are grieving may feel they are making progress but then suddenly face overwhelming grief again.
+This may occur at significant dates, such as holidays or birthdays, or without reason.
+Over time, these grief cycles will typically become less frequent and less intense as the person adjusts to his or her loss.

 Tasks of mourning

-Researchers have also described the grief process as a series of tasks that the grieving person may work through to resolve the grief.
+Researchers describe the grief process as a series of tasks that the grieving person may work through to resolve the grief.
 One model describes four tasks of mourning:

 Factors affecting grief

-- The cause of death (The grieving process may differ depending on whether the person died suddenly or was ill for an extended time.)
+The cause of death.
+For example, the grieving process may differ depending on whether the person died suddenly or was ill for an extended time.

 Grief in different cultures

-While each person's grief is unique, the experience is shaped by his or her society and culture.
-Each culture has its own set of rituals and beliefs surrounding death and bereavement that affect the ways one experiences and expresses grief.
-Funerals and memorial services help people who are grieving connect with their community and share their grief.
-However, the way a person expresses or experiences grief may be at odds with cultural expectations for bereavement.
-Someone who is feeling numbness or disbelief may not cry as might be expected at a funeral.
+The way a person expresses or experiences grief may be at odds with cultural expectations for bereavement.
+For example, someone who feels numbness or disbelief may not cry as might be expected at a funeral.
 Another person may experience a level of despair that feels out of step with cultural values or beliefs.
-It is important to allow people to grieve in ways that feel right to them.
-Learn more about grief among cultures .
+Allow people to grieve in ways that feel right to them.
+Learn more about grief within a cultural context .